madhusaravanan27/member-qa-engine/README.md

 ### 1. Dataset Overview

 A total of 600 messages were fetched from the upstream API.
-Basic validation showed that the dataset was clean and consistent.
-There were no missing user names, no missing message text, no duplicate IDs, no invalid timestamps, and no extremely short or long messages.
-This high level of cleanliness supported reliable retrieval and extraction.
+Data checks confirmed that the dataset was completely clean, with no missing fields, corrupted messages, or invalid timestamps.
+This level of quality supports reliable extraction and retrieval.

 ### 2. Message Length Patterns

-All messages fell within normal conversational ranges.
-There were no messages under 5 characters and none above 500 characters.
-This indicates the absence of noise, spam, or corrupted entries.
+All messages fell within normal conversational boundaries.
+There were no extremely short or excessively long entries, indicating that the dataset contains meaningful user content without noise or placeholder text.

 ### 3. Timestamp Validation

 Timestamps ranged from November 2024 to November 2025.
-All timestamps were valid, consistently formatted, and uniformly structured, with no timezone issues or malformed entries.
+All were valid ISO-formatted datetime strings.
+This consistency would allow temporal reasoning if required.

 ### 4. User Activity Distribution

-User message activity was uneven, with a small number of members contributing a large portion of the dataset.
-The most active users were:
+Message density varied widely across users.
+A small set of members accounted for a large share of the dataset:

-- Vikram Desai (70 messages)
+- Vikram Desai – 70 messages
-- Sophia Al-Farsi (66 messages)
+- Sophia Al-Farsi – 66 messages
-- Armand Dupont (62 messages)
+- Armand Dupont – 62 messages
-- Lily O’Sullivan (60 messages)
+- Lily O’Sullivan – 60 messages
-- Fatima El-Tahir (59 messages)
+- Fatima El-Tahir – 59 messages

-This uneven distribution affects retrieval depth—active users provide much richer semantic context than users with only a few messages.
+This uneven distribution influences semantic retrieval, as active users naturally produce more context for embedding-based search.

 ### 5. Structural Consistency

-There were no issues related to ID formatting, encoding, missing fields, or timestamp duplication.
-The dataset appears to be curated or synthetically generated because of its uniformity and consistency.
+There were no duplicate IDs, no malformed records, no missing text, and no invalid values.
+Encoding was consistent across the dataset.
+This suggests that the data was either manually curated or synthetically generated.

 ### 6. Final Observations

-The dataset is clean and free from anomalies.
-The only notable characteristic is uneven message distribution across users, which affects retrieval performance but does not impact system correctness.
+The dataset shows excellent overall consistency.
+The only noteworthy characteristic is uneven user activity distribution, which strengthens retrieval for some users and reduces it for others.

 ---

 ## API Endpoints

 ### `/ask`
-Handles structured, intent-based queries such as:
+This endpoint is designed for structured, intent-based questions, including:

-- Trip details
+- Trip-related questions
 - Trip summaries
-- Yes/No travel questions
+- Yes/No travel checks
-- Car counts
+- Car ownership questions
 - Favorite restaurants
 - Favorite things

-It uses rule-based extraction first and falls back to semantic retrieval when needed.
+The endpoint uses deterministic extraction rules first and then backs off to semantic retrieval only if needed.

 ### `/ask_generic`
-A general semantic-search endpoint that retrieves the most relevant messages for any open-ended question.

-**Recommended usage**
+This endpoint performs broad semantic retrieval without intent classification.
+It is ideal for exploratory questions, open-ended queries, or cases where the question does not clearly fall into a predefined category.

+**Guidance**
-- Use `/ask` for questions involving trips, cars, restaurants, or favorites.
+- Use `/ask` for trips, cars, restaurants, or favorites.
-- Use `/ask_generic` for general exploratory queries or when intent is ambiguous.
+- Use `/ask_generic` when the question is unclear or not part of the main intent domains.

 ---

 ## Outputs

 ### ask/ endpoint
-(Images shown below represent example outputs produced by the deployed system.)

 <img width="878" height="278" alt="image" src="https://github.com/user-attachments/assets/ba847d57-a81c-4e70-8bdb-6f703a07fb97" />